German farmers’ protests are in full swing – convoys, demonstrations and blockades

 In Erfurt, the police counted 1,600 vehicles during the farmers’ protests there.
 In many places there were tractor convoys and temporary blockages of motorway entrances.
 Production was stopped at the VW plant in Emden.
 It was not possible for the employees to come to work, said a company spokeswoman.

 “Calls are circulating with fantasies of subversion.
 Extremist groups are forming, ethnic nationalist symbols are openly displayed.
 It is becoming clear that something has slipped in recent years, which is delimiting legitimate democratic protest and freedom of expression,” said the Green Party leader.
 Politician in a video shared on social media.
-In it he also called for a debate about changing agriculture.
+In it he also called for a debate regarding changing agriculture.

 In many places in Germany, drivers, students and bus passengers have to prepare for severe disruptions due to the protests.
-Several state education ministries announced that students would be excused if they could not make it to class because of the actions.
+Several state education ministries announced that students would be excused if they might not make it to class because of the actions.

 Farmers’ association called for a week of action